FlaxEngine/FlaxDocs/manual/release-notes/1_0/index.md

 * Fix DockHintWindow drag offset if it was invalid when initializing on initial mouse click
 * Fix comparing String with StringView
 * Fix logging process output on Windows
+* Fix using unsigned integer properties in Visual Script editor
 * Fix `Length` node in Visual Script
 * Fix renaming files to same name with different case
 * Fix double extensions when user specifies one during asset creation